Tier1 VCの半導体投資はAI需要のボトルネックへ収斂している

 | 2026 | a16z | Nexthop AI | Series B | 500 | AI switch |

-Semiconductor investing means buying AI's constraints, not its compute
+In one line: semiconductor investing means buying AI's constraints, not its compute.

-Part 2 of this series goes deeper on each technology domain — the investment logic, the specific case studies, and what separates winners from losers in each vertical.
+Part 2 goes deeper on each technology domain — investment logic, case studies, and what separates winners from losers per vertical.